-Customers overwhelmingly praise this restaurant, describing it as one of the best meals of their lives and a unique, engaging dining experience.
+Customers overwhelmingly praise the restaurant, with many calling it one of the best meals of their lives and superior to other highly-rated establishments.
+The focus on fermentation and traditional Korean flavors is a standout feature.

 Important Note